Effect of insulator end cap thickness on time-dependent Hartmann flow in a rotating mirror: Solving the MHD model: Theory and analysis

 Our analysis begins by solving the Maxwell's equations within the imperfect conductor.
 We employ the magnetic and electric fields in the vacuum region as boundary conditions to fully determine the field characteristics up to the interface between the imperfect conductor and the insulator.
 Using the induction equation

 and the Ampere's law

 where $\mu_{\mathrm{c}}$ is the magnetic field permeability of the imperfect conductor, $\sigma_{\mathrm{c}}$ is the electric conductivity, and $\mathrm{S}_{\mathrm{c}}$ is the Lundquist number which is a measure of magnetic diffusion inside a material.
-The general fields inside the imperfect conductor can be written as
+We have neglected the displacement current term because it scales as $(v_{\mathrm{A}}/c)^2 \ll 1$, which is small compared on the Alfv\'{e}nic time scale $t \sim 1$ of the problem.